Frequently asked questions

 Why Should I Train For Cybersecurity?

 The average salary of cybersecurity professionals was $112974 in the United States on February 20, 2021.
-The average cybersecurity salary ranges from $65,000 (25th%) up to $145,000.
-(75th%) Entry-level jobs typically offer lower salaries, but great work opportunities and greater responsibility.
+The average cybersecurity salary ranges between $65,000 (25%%) and $145,000 (15%).
+(75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.

 Can I really finish the training in 5 weeks?

-Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).
+Microsoft and the Computing Technology Industry Association are globally respected industry leaders.
+The Cyber Security IT Pro program curriculum and hands on labs were developed by Microsoft and CompTIA and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

 How do I start this cybersecurity training program?